ABZ-Aaron/CoinCap-API-Pipeline/notes/instructions.md

     docker compose --env-file env up --build -d
     ```

+You should then have three running containers (check with the `docker ps` command).
+Also consider installing the Docker extension with VS Code on your local machine.
+It provides a simple GUI for viewing the contents of running containers.

 ## Access Metabase

 After a few minutes, everything should be setup, and you can now access your Metabase instance (running in Docker on EC2).